DickSwart/swart_ninja_dark_theme/README.md

 ### HACS

 1. Go to the Community Store.
-2. Search for `Template`.
+2. Search for `Swart Ninja Dark`.
-3. Navigate to `Template` theme.
+3. Navigate to `Swart Ninja Dark` theme.
 4. Press `Install`.
-6. Go to services and trigger the `frontend.reload_themes` service.
+5. Go to services and trigger the `frontend.reload_themes` service.

 ### Manual